elixir-crawly/crawly/documentation/tutorial.md

 ## Our first spider

-Spiders are behaviours which you defined and that Crawly uses to extract information from a given website.
+Spiders are behaviours which you define and that Crawly uses to extract information from a given website.
 The spider must implement the spider behaviour (it's required to implement `parse_item/1`, `init/0`, `base_url/0` callbacks)